KshitijAggarwal/kshitijaggarwal.github.io/_posts/2017-6-23-Deep-RL-Flappy-Bird.md

 * Frames/thread used for each update = 5
 * Reward discount (gamma) = 0.99
 * RMSProp cache decay rate = 0.99
 * Entropy regularization, as suggested by the paper has not been used.
-However I believe that using it, could lead to better performance of the model.

-The best model I have got is still not very good, but is able to cross 5 pipes on average (i.e. it has developed a good understanding of physics and knows when to flap and when not to).
-To train better models, tinkering with above hyperparameters can be beneficial.
+The best model I have got is quite good.
+The bird rarely dies and is able to cross >500 pipes easily.
+As the performance was pretty good, I didn't used entropy regularization as suggested by the paper.

 The main aim of this blog post is to give a gentle introduction to Deep Reinforcement Learning and to demonstrate an implementation of a game AI using A3C algorithm.
 I hope that it was a good learning experience.
 If you liked the post or have any doubts/suggestions please mention in the comments below.